In today’s post: Learn how to use a sheet of notebook paper to make a paper football so you teach your kids to play flick football.

 Nowadays kids have so many electronic distractions that they don’t tend to get bored as often.
-That means they don’t spend time doing things like folding paper footballs to flick across the room.
+That means they don’t spend time doing things like folding a piece of paper into a football to flick across the room.
 That makes me a little sad, so I spent a few minutes last week teaching my 11 year old how to fold a paper football.
 He had a blast!

 If you’re looking for an easy, non-electronic game your kids can make and play, teach them how to make paper footballs!